 “Did they show you these?”
 Shaking of heads.

-The next 20mins was spent explaining sanitary products and menstruation to teenage boys who may one day go on to be husbands, fathers, boyfriends or even educators themselves.
+The next 20mins were spent explaining sanitary products and menstruation to teenage boys who may one day go on to be husbands, fathers, boyfriends or even educators themselves.

 WE MUST DO BETTER!!!

-The human condition is complex but some things are simple.
+The human condition is complex, but some things are simple.
 The changes women go through have always been thus.
-In 2022 we really should be able to talk about such things without squeamishness or nerves.
+We really should be able to talk about such things without squeamishness or nerves.

 Women are INCREDIBLE.
 They endure and prosper, thrive and evolve.